Meet the startup that helped Microsoft build the world of Flight Simulator – TechCrunch

 “You’re talking 1.5 billion buildings.
 At these numbers, you cannot do traditional Q&A anymore.
 And the traditional finger-pointing in like a level of Halo or something where you say ‘this pixel is not good, fix it,’ does not really work if you develop on a statistical basis like you do with AI.
 So it might be that 20% of the buildings are off — and it actually is the case I guess in the Flight Simulator — but there’s no other way to tackle this challenge because outsourcing to hand-model 1.5 billion buildings is, just from a logistical level and also budget level, not doable.”

-Over time, that system will also improve and since Microsoft streams a lot of the data to the game from Azure, users will surely see changes over time.
+Over time, that system will also improve, and because Microsoft streams a lot of the data to the game from Azure, users will surely see changes over time.

 Labeling, though, is still something the team has to do simply to train the model, and that’s actually an area where Blackshark has made a lot of progress, though Putz wouldn’t say too much about it because it’s part of the company’s secret sauce and one of the main reasons why it can do all of this with just about 50 people.